triplom/infrastructure-repo-argocd/README.md

-# Push-Based GitOps with KIND and Prometheus Monitoring
+# Pull-Based GitOps with ArgoCD, KIND, and Prometheus Monitoring

 <img src="gitops.png" alt="gitops" width="100" align="center"/>

-A complete implementation of push-based GitOps using KIND (Kubernetes IN Docker) clusters with comprehensive monitoring through the kube-prometheus-stack.
+A complete implementation of pull-based GitOps using ArgoCD, KIND (Kubernetes IN Docker) clusters, and comprehensive monitoring through the kube-prometheus-stack.

 ## 📋 Table of Contents